 Dopamine and serotonin are both neurotransmitters in the nervous system.
 They play an important role in the behavior and body physiology.

-But, they differ with each other on many aspects like
+But they differ from each other in many aspects like

 - Their Chemistry